neok/oioi-documentation/docs/request.rst

                All requests are sent to the same endpoint.
                The receiver will know which resource to use based on the request body.

+.. important:: All data must be UTF-8 encoded.

 Response
 --------